oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Common/Tooltip/styles.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Common/Tooltip/styles.ts)

-This file contains styled components for a tooltip window that can be used in the Alephium web3 project.
+This file contains styled components for a tooltip window that can be used in the Oxygenium web3 project.
 The tooltip window is a UI element that displays additional information when the user hovers over a specific element on the page.

 The `TooltipWindow` component is a fixed-position element that covers the entire viewport and has a high z-index to ensure it appears above all other elements on the page.
 It has `pointer-events: none` to allow mouse events to pass through to the underlying elements.